Tomash667/carpg/doc/script.md

 Properties:

 * EVENT event
+* For EVENT_CLEARED:
-* Location@ location - used for: EVENT_CLEARED, EVENT_ENTER, EVENT_GENERATE.
+  * Location@ onCleared.location - cleared location.
+* For EVENT_DIE:
-* Unit@ unit - used for: EVENT_DIE, EVENT_ENTER, EVENT_PICKUP, EVENT_UPDATE, EVENT_USE.
+  * Unit@ unit - unit that died.
+* For EVENT_DESTROY:
+  * Usable@ usable - destroyed usable.
+* For EVENT_ENTER:
-* GroundItem@ groundItem - used for EVENT_PICKUP.
+  * Location@ onEnter.location - entered location.
-* Item@ item - used for: EVENT_PICKUP, EVENT_USE.
+  * Unit@ onEnter.unit - entering unit if unit event.
+* For EVENT_GENERATE:
+  * Location@ location - location that is generated.
-* MapSettings@ mapSettings - used for EVENT_GENERATE.
+  * MapSettings@ mapSettings
-* int stage - used for EVENT_GENERATE, stage 0 is before generating (can use mapSettings), stage 1 is after.
+  * int stage - stage 0 is before generating (can use mapSettings), stage 1 is after.
-* bool cancel - set to true to cancel default handling of this event.
+  * bool cancel - can be used in stage 0 to cancel some default logic.
+* For EVENT_PICKUP:
+  * Unit@ unit - unit picking item.
+  * GroundItem@ groundItem - picked ground item.
+  * Item@ item - picked item.
+* For EVENT_UPDATE:
+  * Unit@ unit - unit to update.
+* For EVENT_USE:
+  * Unit@ unit - unit using item.
+  * Item@ item - used item.

 ### GroundItem type
 Item on ground that can be picked up.